Michelin star restaurants Manchester: The complex history between the food guide and the northern city

 The history of Michelin stars on Manchester’s restaurant scene

-Mana may be the only restaurant in Manchester to currently boast a Michelin star, but it isn’t the first restaurant in the city to ever receive the accolade.
+Mana and Skof may be the only restaurants to currently boast a Michelin star, but it they aren’t the first restaurants in the city to ever receive the accolade.
 In 1974, The French (now Adam Reid at The French) became the first (and only) Manchester city centre restaurant to be awarded a star, which it retained until 1977.

 In 1998, Greater Manchester restaurant Juniper, based in Altrincham, was awarded one Michelin star, which it kept for 11 years until the departure of chef Paul Kitching.
-Manchester has never been home to a two- or three-star Michelin restaurant, but these are harder to come by – there are currently just eight three Michelin-starred restaurants in the whole of the UK.
+Manchester has never been home to a two- or three-star Michelin restaurant, but these are harder to come by – there are currently just ten three Michelin-starred restaurants in the whole of the UK and Ireland.

 Frequently Asked Questions (FAQs)